Toyota RAV4 Plug-In Hybrid costs, insurance, warranty & tax

 - 2Range, MPG, CO2 & chargingRange, fuel economy and charging are a strong suit for the Toyota RAV4 Plug-in Hybrid, with best-in-class claims in all three areas

-- 3Running costs - currently readingReasonable insurance ratings, a long warranty and proven reliability should make the Toyota RAV4 Plug-in an easy car to live with
+- 3Running costs & insurance - currently readingReasonable insurance ratings, a long warranty and proven reliability should make the Toyota RAV4 Plug-in an easy car to live with